repmyblock/devsetup/README.md

 # RepMyBlock
 Website to put an end to the Society of St. Tammany in New York City.

-To get started and if you want to get started develloping, go to the Wiki of the Dev Setup on how to configure the Virtual Machine environment. https://github.com/repmyblock/devsetup/wiki
+If you know or wish to learn PHP, HTML, CSS, Swift and start developing, go to the Wiki of the Dev Setup on how to configure the Virtual Machine environment. https://github.com/repmyblock/devsetup/wiki

 # History.
-Below is just an historical rambling of what we are trying to change.
+Below is just an historical rambling for non technical folks to understand what we are trying to accomplish.
+In short, we want to remove money from politics lowering the cost of entry to almost zero.

 Great history: https://en.wikipedia.org/wiki/Tammany_Hall<BR>
 Martin Scorsese made a movie that illustrated the power of the Society of St. Tammany while everyone was fighting: https://youtu.be/NUco72Sxokk